 - With electric beaters, beat cream cheese until light and fluffy.

 - Add can of sweetened condensed milk and continue to beat until smooth and creamy.
 Note: it will look quite runny at this point.

 - Beat in lemon juice and vanilla.
 Mixture will thicken.

 - Pour over chilled crust and place in fridge to firm up for 2-3 hours before topping with pie filling.

 - Spoon the blueberry pie filling evenly over the cheesecake.

 - Run a knife around the edge of the pan to loosen before serving.

-More to-die-for desserts:
+More of our best desserts:

 - Crazy Banana Cake with Cream Cheese Frosting